Our guide to making reusable wipes EASY! Your FAQ's answered...

 If there are only a few wipes in the bag, you can keep it closed as the wipes should have room to move about.

-Can you wash reusable wipes with clothes?
-Yes!
+Yes, you can wash reusable wipes with clothes.
 The mucky wipes can be popped in the machine any time you are putting a wash on…don’t wait for the mucky box to be full or keep them for a separate wash.

 How do you clean cotton wipes?
 We recommend that you simply wash on a decent length wash cycle with your normal washing detergent.
 We've recently discovered Nimble Laundry Lover which is a non-bio developed for baby skin, suitable for even the most delicate skin - perfect.